 He explains that the temperature in other areas of the home – such as in a wall, a ceiling or an attic – may actually dip below freezing, especially during a cold snap.
 This can lead to serious flooding problems if pipes freeze and burst (Read more

 about how to protect pipes.)

 5. Unplug appliances – but leave your electricity turned on.

 Items that can pose a fire hazard, such as toasters, computers, televisions and microwaves, should be unplugged during a long absence.
 However, it’s generally not a good idea to shut off the power entirely.
-Riddle warns that residents often don’t realize that their heating system has components that depend on electricity even if they don’t use electric heat.
+Ralph warns that residents often don’t realize that their heating system has components that depend on electricity even if they don’t use electric heat.
 For example, in a home that has its own furnace, electricity is needed to keep the furnace fan functioning.
 “Without the furnace fan running, a unit can freeze,” he says.

 6. Prevent intruders.

 Timers that are set to turn on lights can help make a home appear occupied.
 In some cases, it may also make sense for homeowners to install motion detection lights, as well as an alarm system that enables home monitoring from a smart phone.

 7. Verify insurance coverage.